sergerad/relax/README.md

 ![Coverage](https://img.shields.io/badge/Coverage-100.0%25-brightgreen)

+Go programs should panic, recover, and relax.
+Why?

 In some situations, encountering an unrecoverable panic can be problematic.
 For example:
 * If your REST server crashes while handling a POST request, you may end up with a dangling resource in your database;
 * Applications that write state to filesystems may produce irrecoverable state if a series of dependant file writes is interrupted by a crash; and